 WORLD CHAMPION GENNADIY “GGG” GOLOVKIN RETURNS IN RECORD-BREAKING FORCE

-The Big Drama Show is back!
+The Big Drama Show is definitely back!
 Gennadiy ‘GGG’ Golovkin, boxing's most dominant middleweight of his era, returned to the ring on Friday, at Seminole Hard Rock Hotel & Casino, in Hollywood, Florida, in record-breaking style.
-Golovkin (41-1-1, 35 or 36 KOs), a native of Kazakhstan, defeated previously unbeaten top-rated contender Kamil Szeremeta (21-1, 5 KOs), of Poland by (add official result. i.e. decision, KO, etc.) Golovkin, the Hublot Ambassador and two-time World Middleweight Champion, added to his legendary boxing résumé by successfully defending his world middleweight title for a division-record 21st time.
+Golovkin (41-1-1, 36 KOs), a native of Kazakhstan, defeated previously unbeaten top-rated contender Kamil Szeremeta (21-1, 5 KOs), of Poland by a seventh-round TKO.
+In a vintage performance, GGG was on the attack from the opening bell, breaking down his opponent with a variety of power punches that produced four knockdowns, en route to a seventh-round stoppage.
+Golovkin, the Hublot Ambassador and two-time World Middleweight Champion, added to his legendary boxing résumé by successfully defending his world middleweight title for a division-record 21st time.

 Golovkin, who has worn a world championship belt every year since 2010, has packed iconic arenas around the world, selling out Madison Square Garden, The O2 in London, the Fabulous Forum and StubHub Center in Los Angeles, and T-Mobile Arena in Las Vegas.
 His decade-long rampage on the middleweight division has also attracted millions of viewers who have watched him on premium cable, pay-per-view, and DAZN.
 Friday’s historic victory was streamed live to over 200 countries and territories on DAZN.